Mariela Machado- SIPA

 Focus Areas: Technology, Innovation, and Social Impact

-Mariela Machado is an accomplished executive with nearly two decades of experience at the intersection of technology, social innovation, sustainability, and public policy.
-She has worked across the private, public, and academic sectors, driving impactful initiatives worldwide.
+Mariela Machado is an experienced executive with more than two decades of leadership at the intersection of technology, social innovation, sustainability, and public policy.
+Throughout her career, she has worked across the private, public, nonprofit, and academic sectors, leading global initiatives that leverage technology to address complex societal and environmental challenges while driving measurable impact.

 Mariela holds a dual degree in Telecommunications Engineering from Universidad Católica Andrés Bello (UCAB) in Caracas, Venezuela, and the Universitat Politècnica de Catalunya (UPC) in Barcelona, Spain.
 She also earned a Master’s in Information and Communication Technologies (ICT) from UPC and a Master’s in Public Administration (MPA) in Development Practice from Columbia University.

-Currently, Mariela serves as the Senior Director of Humanitarian Technologies and Tech4Good at the Institute of Electrical and Electronics Engineers (IEEE).
+Currently, Mariela serves as the Senior Director of Technology for Social Impact & Sustainability at the Institute of Electrical and Electronics Engineers (IEEE).
 In this role, she leads global programs that harness the power of technology for social and environmental impact across the 190 countries where IEEE operates.
-She also supports IEEE’s global network of over 500,000 engineers, helping to design best practices, standards and frameworks that guide the application of technology for social good.
+She also supports IEEE’s global network of over 500,000 engineers and technologists, helping to design best practices and frameworks that guide the application of technology for social good to achieve positive impact.

 Mariela also held a senior leadership role at ASME & Engineering for Change, where she supported global technology-for-development initiatives in Africa, India, and Latin America.
 She built and scaled research programs, managing over 138 engineers, designers, and architects to deliver 72 research reports for 80 clients worldwide.
-These reports provided critical insights that shaped technology and sustainability strategies for organizations such as the EPA, World Bank, National Renewable Energy Lab, Autodesk, UNHCR, Habitat for Humanity, and Save the Children, among others.
+These reports provided critical insights that shaped technology for social good and sustainability strategies for organizations such as the EPA, World Bank, Norwegian Refugee Council, National Renewable Energy Lab, Autodesk, UNHCR, Habitat for Humanity, and Save the Children, among others.

 Earlier in her career, Mariela spent nearly a decade in the telecommunications industry, leading the deployment of hardware, software, and AI infrastructure.
-Her experience includes managing over 36 connectivity infrastructure projects, large-scale IoT deployments, and SMS and satellite TV expansions, giving her a comprehensive understanding of corporate technology operations and high-level program management.
+Her experience includes managing connectivity and data infrastructure projects, large-scale IoT deployments, and SMS and satellite TV expansions, giving her a comprehensive understanding of corporate technology operations and high-level program management.

 Mariela’s expertise has been featured in prominent publications and media outlets.
 She co-authored a report with Jeffrey Sachs on the role of ICTs in achieving the UN Sustainable Development Goals (SDGs), presented at the World Economic Forum in Africa.
 Her research on Cuban internet access was highlighted in Foreign Affairs and CNN en Español.